AmrRiyad/AmrRiyad.github.io/src/content/blog/bit.md

 ---
 title: "Binary Indexed Tree"
-description: "Learn how to get started with Binary Indexed Tree and why it's becoming a popular choice for content-focused websites."
+description: "Learn how a Binary Indexed Tree (Fenwick Tree) works to handle prefix sums and updates efficiently in logarithmic time.
+This guide breaks down the structure, logic, and implementation with visual examples and code."
 pubDate: "June 4 2025"
 heroImage: "/bit-3 (1).png"
 tags: ["bit", "data-structure", "tutorials"]